-What is Member’s Voluntary Liquidation (MVL)?
+Liquidating a limited company: what is Member’s Voluntary Liquidation (MVL)?

-An MVL is the process of liquidating your limited company so the company can distribute its remaining assets to its shareholders.
+MVL is the process of liquidating your limited company so the company can distribute its remaining assets to its shareholders.
 Changes to the rules in 2012 now dictate that if you have more than £25,000 profit left in your company, you will be required to liquidate your company and enter into Members Voluntary Liquidation.
 Since the assets paid to shareholders count as capital gains and not income, this is considered the most tax efficient way of getting money from your company.

 To do this, you will need to appoint an insolvency practitioner who will carry out the process.

-What does our Member’s Voluntary Liquidation service involve?
+What does SJDs insolvency service involve?

-What happens during the MVL process?
+What happens during the voluntary liquidation process?

-The process can vary depending on your circumstances and the level of assets your company has but follows the same basic rules.
+The process can vary depending on your circumstances and the level of assets your company has, but follows the same basic rules.
 We’ve outlined the process below to provide a rough insight: